-Osteopathic lesions are not easy to identify under X-ray because the misalignment is so minimal, often a millimetre or less out of alignment.
+Osteopathic lesions are not easy to identify under X-ray because the joint misalignment is so minimal, often its less than millimeter.
 However, when you know what you are looking for, they can be identified.

 Osteopathic lesions can vary in degree, some will cause minor aches, some severe pain locally, whilst others will affect the nerve supply to a limb and cause pain, heat, numbness, tingling or restricted movement.
 Osteopathic lesions have also been known to cause changes to internal organs and can in some cases be a contributing factor in various general health conditions like Asthma or stomach conditions, wind and discomfort etc. However, there is no research in this area but there is a lot of anecdotal evidence.

-What John Bayliss has been able to establish is how Osteopathic lesions are created and how they are held in their locked position.
+What John Bayliss has been able to establish is how Osteopathic lesions are created and the forces that hold them is a locked position.
 The easiest way to get an understanding of what an Osteopathic lesion is, is to do the simple test below and feel the for yourself:

 Do this self test: (If you do this test, you do it at your own risk)